build-on-aws/content/livestreams/build-on-answered/2023-08-16/index.md

 ---
 title: "Build On Answered | Episode 11 | All About Redshift"
-description: "Join us for the Redshift episode of Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!
-This week we have Anusha Challa from the Redshift team answering questions"
+description: "Join us for Episode 11 of Build On Answered, the [Twitch](https://twitch.tv/aws) show where expert hosts review top viewed questions from the [AWS Stack Overflow Collective](https://stackoverflow.com/collectives/aws) live on air!"
 tags:
     - redshift
     - stack-overflow